 Throughout the winter, average forage biomass decreased by 65% to 98%, so cutblocks provided red deer with large amounts of additional forage to consume.
 The amount of canopy coverage also played a role in the total amount of forage produced.
 Dense canopies limit the amount of vegetation that can grow underneath.
 Summer forage biomass peaked at about 8 years and winter forage biomass at about 10 years, then slowly declined as cutblocks aged and the canopy increased.
 Altogether, the researchers found that summer seasons supplied red deer with much more available forage, especially in cutblocks.
-This increased forage availability is beneficial because it can reduce damage caused by red deer elsewhere when they have to roam farther to graze.
+And at other times, vegetation would be scarce, making the forest officers to understand Deer Feeding Times and Other Ways to Feed Them.
+The increased forage availability is beneficial because it can reduce damage caused by red deer elsewhere when they have to roam farther to graze.

 New Wildlife Management:

 Ultimately, foresters and farmers of Slovakia suffered from the rapid increase of red deer taking over their land.
 Through this study, researchers discovered a solution to this red deer takeover.
 Their results found that cutblocking during the winter seasons could help control the amount of vegetation available and better sustain the red deer population.
 They also discussed the concept of “hunting for fear.”
 In other words, this involves driving the deer into different areas for population control.
 In conclusion, researchers found that the most effective way to control the red deer population and promote forage development, would include the creation of a system that incorporates forestry, agriculture, wildlife and conservation management altogether as one.